🌿 Pregnancy and Postpartum Support

 Feeling alone.

-Perinatal Mood and Anxiety Disorders (PMADS) affect 1 in 5 pregnant and postpartum birthing parents and 1 in 10 non-birthing parents.
+PMADs affect 1 in 5 pregnant and postpartum birthing parents, and 1 in 10 non-birthing parents.

 This is a common experience; you are not alone.
-You are NOT crazy.

 Learn coping tools and strategies to manage feelings of overwhelm, stress, and guilt.